dfoulkes/scx_test_harness/README.md

 ### Recommendations for Interpretation
 1. **Use for Comparison**: Results are most valuable for *comparing* schedulers under identical conditions
-2. **Understand Context**: Performance differences are specific to this workload and may not generalize
+2. **Understand Context**: Performance differences are specific to this workload and may not generalise
 3. **Validate on Bare Metal**: Important findings should be validated on bare metal systems
 4. **Consider Your Workload**: Choose schedulers based on similarity to your actual production workload
 5. **Multiple Runs**: Run tests multiple times and analyze variance before drawing conclusions